dendyyp/catalyst-test/General-Question/General-question-qa.md

 <details>
 <summary>1.
 Can you tell us about your passion?</summary>
 <br>
 My passion is committed to ensuring the delivery of high-quality products and services in all aspects.
-I have attention to detail, so I can find bugs from various corner/edge cases and minimize bugs in production.
 Additionally, I possess proficiency in both soft skills and hard skills as a Test Engineer, enabling me to collaborate effectively with the product team to develop features with high quality and in accordance with the specified timeline.
 </details>

 <details>